Free Consultation

 If the payment was consistent with regular billing routines, the trustee may not be able to recover it as a preference.

-Under this defense, a payment is not a preference if the debtor received new value (such as goods or services) at the same time that the payment is made.
-Cash-on-delivery transactions are a classic example.
-The thinking is that the debtor is not simply paying a past-due debt, but getting something in exchange for the payment.
-Importantly, payments on secured debt (such as a mortgage or a car loan) fall into this category, because the debtor is getting new equity in the house or car in exchange for the payment.
-Regular payments on a mortgage, car loan, or other debt secured by property, are not considered preference payments.
+Under this defense, a payment is not considered a preference if the debtor received new value (such as goods or services) at the same time the payment was made.
+Cash-on-delivery (C.O.D.) transactions are a classic example.
+The rationale is that the debtor’s estate is not diminished, as they received something of equivalent value in exchange for the payment, rather than simply paying down a pre-existing debt.

 This defense applies when you make a payment, but then the creditor provides further goods or services after getting paid.
 If that creditor later supplies new value, it can offset part or all of the amount that qualifies as a preference.
 Here’s how it generally works: